Previous Robots

 2017 - Fracture

-Fracture features a 4-CIM mecanum drive train, a CIM-powered drum for climbing, and an actuated gear intake.
+Fracture featured a 4-CIM mecanum drive train, a CIM-powered drum for climbing, and an actuated gear intake.
 In the 2017 SteamWorks competition, Fracture was able to consistently collect an impressive number of gears and place them on a gear slot.
 Fracture could also climb a "rope" for extra points during the end of a match.

 |